cloudnativelabs/kube-router/docs/large-networks02.md

 <font size="4">**The number growth of BGP neighbors before optimization**</font><br>

-When "--enable-ibgp=true" is set by default by kube-router, all kubernetes nodes establish BGP neighborhood relationships with each other.
+When `--enable-ibgp=true` is set by default by kube-router, all kubernetes nodes establish BGP neighborhood relationships with each other.
 Suppose there are eight k8s-nodes in our network.
 Their topological relationships are as follows:

 ![largenetwork](../docs/img/large-networks02.jpg)